karandave211/karandave211.github.io/_posts/2026-04-27-keyword-research-local-gym-ahmedabad.md

 tags:
   - Keyword Research
   - Local SEO
-excerpt: "How I found 45 keyword ideas, filtered to 5 high‑intent terms, and recommended a page structure.
-Free tools only."
+excerpt: "Step‑by‑step keyword research for a local gym using free tools.
+Includes 5 target keywords and search volume data."
 ---

 ## The Challenge

 A local gym in Ahmedabad wanted to attract more members through organic search but had no idea which keywords to target.
 Their current website ranked only for the brand name.
 I conducted a keyword research exercise to identify opportunities that could bring in ready‑to‑join traffic.